Pamela Chatterjee: Life

 She wrote up her experiences with the farm as a book titled "The Jamun Tree" which was published in 2012.
 It describes the project and includes recollections from those involved.
-The book was dedicated to the spiritual leader Ramesh Oza and released by Dr Ashok Khosla at the Delhi office of the World Bank.
+The book was dedicated to the social leader Ramesh Bhai and released by Dr Ashok Khosla at the Delhi office of the World Bank.

 She was given the Nari Shakti Puraskar award in 2017.
 The award was made in the Presidential Palace by the President of India.
 Prime Minister Narendra Modi was present.